The Fair Pay Agreement process in adult social care: consultation

 Through the Fair Pay Agreement, the government wants to tackle low pay, improve working conditions, and make jobs more secure in the care sector.

-What is included in this consultation?
+What was included in this consultation?

 Parts of the consultation will affect our members who provide care and support to residents, including: